Patra-Rukky/Company-Financial-Analysis/README.md

 ---

 ### CONCLUSION
 The answers to these questons has given some insight to how the company performed in different situations.
+Further analysis can also be carried out to gain more insight on how to improve sales performance.